+Always be careful driving on the narrow and windy Bald Hills Road.
+There are frequent logging trucks passing through and little room for visitors to park.
 When it is possible, it is good to check-in at a visitor center to get the best information on parking and appropriate access to whatever plants are in bloom.
-If you can't get to a visitor center, then follow us on social media - we often post photos of the flowers in bloom.
+If you can't get to a visitor center, then follow @redwoodnps on social media - we often post photos of the flowers in bloom.

 Please use Leave No Trace ethics while viewing flowers.
 They grow by the inch and die by the foot.
 Leave No Trace ethics and practices are to protect nature - and to help the next visitor experience the same beauty that you came to see.